 The safety of our residents, clients and staff across our Residential Care Homes, Retirement Villages and Home Care services is our number one priority, and we are regularly reviewing the rapidly changing COVID-19 situation to assess associated risks.

-Whilst some restrictions are easing, COVID-19 remains a serious risk to the elderly and those with a chronic medical condition.
+COVID-19 remains a serious risk to the elderly and those with a chronic medical condition.
 Click here to find the latest information sheet which outlines how aged care workers, including those at Southern Cross Care NSW & ACT, will provide services in a safe way.

 All Home Care staff, including Service Advisors, are fully compliant with infection control procedures.
 We are asking that if anyone is unwell, that they contact their Service Advisor as soon as possible, have regular contact with their doctor and call them if they are concerned about any health conditions.